netdata/netdata/collectors/ebpf.plugin/README.md

 monitor, process, and display different kinds of information.

 By default, this plugin uses the `entry` mode.
 Changing this mode can create significant overhead on your operating system, but also offer valuable information if you are developing or debugging software.
-The `load` option accepts the following values: ​
+The `ebpf load mode` or `load` option accepts the following values: ​

 -   `entry`: This is the default mode.
 In this mode, the eBPF collector only monitors calls for the functions described in the sections above, and does not show charts related to errors.